ethereum/go-ethereum/docs/_interface/sync-modes.md

 A full sync generates the current state by executing every block starting from the genesis block.
 A full sync indendently verifies proof-of-work and block provenance as well as all state transitions by re-executing the transactions in the entire historical sequence of blocks.
-Only the most recent 128 blocks are stored in a full node - older blocks are pruned periodically and represented as a series of checkpoints from which any previous state can be regenerated on request.
+Only the most recent 128 block states are stored in a full node - older block states are pruned periodically and represented as a series of checkpoints from which any previous state can be regenerated on request.
 128 blocks is about 25.6 minutes of history with a block time of 12 seconds.
 To create a full node pass `--syncmode full` at startup.